othorizedshogun/project-book-trail/README.md

 3. ~~Generating and expanding character data using context mapped from event participation.~~
 4. Answering the questions: character information, interactions, and development.

+### ** Detail
+The process involves recursively extracting an event repository from the book.
+This repository comprises a comprehensive list of characters and locations, accompanied by crucial events shaping the narrative.
+Characters fall into two categories: assigned and unassigned.
+Assigned characters are directly linked to key events, enabling straightforward information retrieval.
+Unassigned characters, however, did not actively participate in these events, making their information gathering more complex.
+For unassigned characters, a semantic search is employed under the assumption that all necessary context can be obtained through this method.

 ## **Other Information**
 ### **Data Structures (WIP)**